 Stage 3: After one more day, a cavity referred to as the blastocele develops in the morula.
 Cells inside the blastocele compact and flatten to form a structure referred to as the blastocyst.

-Stage 4: Around 24 hours later, the blastocyst moves towards the womb, where it implants in the lining.
+Stage 4: Around 24 hours later, the blastocyst moves towards the womb, where it implants itself in the lining.

 Stage 5: Over the next week, the mass of cells rapidly divides, giving rise to a disc-shaped structure that has two layers.
 One of the layers goes on to become the embryo and the amniotic cavity, while the other layer develops into the yolk sac.

-Stage 6: A process called gastrulation also occurs, where the blood system starts to appear in the placenta and blood cells are also produced by the yolk sac.
+Stage 6: A process called gastrulation also occurs, where the blood system starts to appear in the placenta and blood cells are produced by the yolk sac.
 A streak of cells becomes apparent on the embryonic disc.